marmolak/gray386linux/README.md

 However i486 machine is still able to run actual Linux kernel (2022).

-How to get binary build?
+How to get a binary build?
 ========================
 It's easy.
 Just take a look at `bin` directory.
 There is 2 folders named: